 From 2005 to 2011, Gerald had the honour and the pleasure of serving as the Special Adviser to the Secretary General's Special Representative on business and human rights, Professor John Ruggie.
 In this role, he was closely involved in the conceptual, political and operational developments and in the drafting of the UN Guiding Principles on business and human rights.
 He also worked in the Executive Office of the Secretary General at the UN Headquarters in New York from 2011 to 2015, first leading the development of innovative programs to forge new relationships and synergies with the private sector in fragile contexts, including conflict zones, and then serving as Strategic Planning Principal Officer, focusing on formulating strategy and advising the senior leadership on UN partnerships and overall engagement with the private sector, including in particular in the context of the Sustainable Development Goals.
 Gerald left the public service in 2011 to start Pluto.

-Gerald is a senior advisor to TrustWorks Global, an organization engaging public and private actors to resolve intractable violent conflicts, and to the Global Business Initiative on Human Rights, a business-led initiative of major corporations headquartered in Asia, Europe, Latin America, and North America.
+Gerald is also Professor of Practice at SOAS School of Law in London and a senior advisor to the Global Business Initiative on Human Rights, a business-led initiative of major corporations headquartered in Asia, Europe, Latin America, and North America.
 He sits on advisory boards of various organizations and companies such as the Pharmaceutical Supply Chain Initiative, bringing together the pharmaceutical and healthcare industry to define, implement, and champion responsible supply chain practices and BASF, the largest chemical producer in the world.
 He also served until recently on the SRI advisory board of Candriam, a leading European asset management company and on the Governing Board of ACCESS Facility, a global non-profit organization that seeks to promote non-judicial grievance mechanisms to prevent and resolve conflicts between companies and communities.

 In Memory of John G. Ruggie